 As with weddings, bridal shower costs can sometimes get out of control.
 The average cost of a bridal shower is $15 to $40 per guest (that’s $300 to $800 for a 20-person party), but can go as high as $150 per person ($3,000 for a 20-person shower), according to CostHelper.com.
-Many bridesmaids in theirs 20s and 30s don’t have the cash to shell out thousands of dollars for a party —on top of the dress, bachelorette party and wedding travel costs.
+Most bridesmaids in their twenties and thirties don’t have the cash to shell out thousands of dollars for a party —on top of the dress, bachelorette party and wedding travel costs.

 If you need to keep the bridal shower you’re throwing to a reasonable budget, be confident that you can throw a memorable event without breaking the bank.
 Just because bridal shower venue, food, drink and decoration costs are low doesn’t mean the bridal shower needs to feel cheap.
 Here are a few planning tips that maids-of-honor and friends can take to plan a beautiful bridal shower on a budget.